greatoyster/DailySchedule/README.md

 In rCore-Tutorial, those registers are binding with related structure, i.e. `Context`, we can refer to this easily.

-And I use keyword `extern` frequently in os related work, so I need to clarify its exact meanings, you can find it in this link [extern](https://doc.rust-lang.org/std/keyword.extern.html)
+And I use keyword `extern` frequently in OS related work, so I need to clarify its exact meanings, you can find it in this link [extern](https://doc.rust-lang.org/std/keyword.extern.html)

 # Day11-Day15